 Choosing a phone is hard work.
 More often than not, the camera is one of the main deciding factors.
-After the presentation of several new smartphones with impressive cameras so far in 2019, we've created a new list to let you know which smartphone is taking the best snaps, no matter what you are looking for in a camera.
+After the presentation of several new smartphones with impressive cameras in 2019, we've created a new list to let you know which smartphone is taking the best snaps, no matter what you are looking for in a camera.

 Let's begin by talking about what exactly makes a great camera phone.
 The truth is, it's subjective, and it's down to your own taste to decide which is the best in the end.
 To get an idea of what's good, you can take a look at DxO mark, which ranks smartphones according to how good their image quality is.
 But you shouldn't only rely on this: be sure to check out our reviews, photo galleries and of course, the list below: